seefood/mac_si1452/README.md

-# Hebrew Keyboard. is1452-2 for MacOS
+# Hebrew Keyboards: is1452 and is1452-2 for MacOS

-In 2016 the new Israeli standards institute published 1452-2, the new standard for Hebrew computer keyboards.
+In 2017 the Israeli standards institute published si1452-2, the new standard for Hebrew computer keyboards.
 This standard is still not ubiquitous, and some are considering it a bit controvertial (the improved version moved around many letters and symbols) but it was adopted by Microsoft windows very quickly.
 Sadly, MacOS still doesn't offer it in 2021, hence this repo.